 A lot has changed for me since and I’ve learned many things in the journey to founding Daily9.
 But what took me most by surprise and became the cornerstone to starting Daily9 was this - it was not just me or some people who were struggling with their health.
 It was most people, including an increasing number of children.

 And this has consequences.

-India is now widely recognised as the ‘Diabetes capital of the world’.
+India is now widely recognized as the ‘Diabetes capital of the world’.

 Diabetes is reaching potentially epidemic proportions in India.
 It is predicted that by 2030 Diabetes may afflict up to 80 million individuals in India.
 That’s about double the numbers expected in China (42m) and the United States (30m).

 And it looks like India is not too far behind in the number of people with hypertension (blood pressure) either.

 These might seem like just numbers, but think about your family and friends.
 Do you know someone with either diabetes, fatty liver, blood pressure, thyroid problems or excess weight?
 It’s likely you know one or more such people.
 We all do, and these numbers add up to a lot.
 And it’s starting to have an effect on the next generation too.